Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Methods

-While intermediate domains help bridge the distribution gap, they can lead to loss of discriminative representations due to semantic shift.
-To address this challenge, we propose a compensation mechanism that effectively aligns the extracted features with label semantics throughout the degradation process.
-Our approach uniquely integrates diffusion strategies with the self-training paradigm by encoding semantic shift information through degradation time-steps, enabling the network to process intermediate domains at any degradation level while maintaining semantic consistency.
+\textbf{Semantic Shift Compensation.} While degradation helps remove domain-specific cues, it also inevitably affects domain-invariant features.
+This degradation of essential semantic information hinders the encoder’s ability to extract discriminative representations, known as semantic shift.
+To address this challenge, we propose a compensation mechanism that effectively disentangles the semantic shift and aligns the extracted features with label semantics throughout the degradation process, enabling the network to process intermediate domains at any degradation level while maintaining semantic consistency.

 In this module, a trainable diffusion encoder, $g'$, is introduced to map each degraded image $x_t$ to the feature space $\hat{\mathcal{Z}}$ given $t$.
 This diffusion encoder $g'$ is designed to capture the semantic shift information of the segmentation network's encoder $g$ when taking $x_t$ as input.
 To this end, a time embedding module is added to specify the diffusion time $t$.
-It is implemented by the Transformer sinusoidal position embedding \citep{vaswani2017attention} to condition all blocks of $g'$ on $t$.
+It is implemented by the Transformer sinusoidal position embedding \cite{vaswani2017attention} to condition all blocks of $g'$ on $t$.
 Then, the internal feature $z'_{(t,i)}$ in $block'_i$ is modulated with shift and bias:

 which is operated at the channel dimension of $z'_{(t,i)}$.
 The resulting feature $\hat{z}_t$ is required to compensate for the intermediate feature $z_t$ from $g$ to minimize the reconstruction error by being supervised with the loss $L^R$ (see equation (\ref{eq7})), where $f_\theta$ is replaced by $\hat{f_\theta} = h' \circ (g+g')$.
 We perform feature fusion by adding hierarchical features through residual connections.
-Through this module, the network possesses the power to sense the degree of perturbation precisely and align the extracted features with label semantics by compensating them with semantic shift information.
-These strategies endow the model with the denoising property to reduce the impact of the decreased ability to learn discriminative representations from degraded images and adapt the knowledge to the original domain distribution.
+Through this module, the network is empowered to precisely disentangle the degree of perturbation and align the extracted features with label semantics by compensating for the semantic shift.
+Meanwhile, it retains the capability to adapt domain-invariant knowledge to the original domain distribution.

 To leverage intermediate domains for improved adaptation, we introduce a Degraded Image Consistency (DIC) loss:

 where $\bar{f}_\theta = h \circ (g+g')$ and $x_{i,t}$ is degrade image of $x_{i,0}$, which can be obtained with equation (\ref{eq6}).
 This loss enforces consistency between predictions on degraded and original images.